 Do you need a helping hand?

-You may be eligible to host a Work for the Dole activity if you run a not-for-profit organisation such as a charitable agency, sporting club or community group.
+You may be eligible to host a Work for the Dole activity if you are a not-for-profit organisation or a local, state, territory or Australian government agency.

 Examples of past and current Work for the Dole activities include:

-We guide your organisation through the process of setting up an activity and provide ongoing support once the activity is established.
+MatchWorks Community Coordinators will guide your organisation through the process of setting up an activity and provide regular ongoing support once the activity is established.

 What is a Work for the Dole host organisation?

-Not-for-profit organisations and local, state, territory and Australian government agencies.
-Not-for-profit arms of for-profit organisations can also host activities.
+Not-for-profit organisations and local, state, territory and Australian government agencies

 How can Work for the Dole benefit your organisation?